SarKaa/Run-batch-from-C/README.md

 But wait, I missed the main bit: as you're just saving the batch as a text-based resource, it doesn't register as a threat and you don't get the windows defender alerts from it, unlike almost every other batch to exe convertor.

-If you have a choice, I would still recommend writing your app in an actual programming language, as it's just not good practice to write apps like this.
+If you have a choice, I would still recommend writing your app in an actual programming language, as it's just not pracrical or good practice to write apps like this.

 ## INSTRUCTIONS:
 Pretty simple really, and once you've done this, you won't need to do it ever again.
 Just edit the batch as if you're coding an app in it ;)